TheNeikos/TheNeikos.github.io/_posts/2016-10-08-Using_Rust_for_Webdev_as_a_Hobby_Programmer.md

 ## The ORM, Diesel (with r2d2)

-Diesel is a quite ergonomic compiler plugin that allows one to specify rust structs for given database tables.
+Diesel is a quite ergonomic compiler plugin that allows one to specify Rust structs for given database tables.
 I've only used it in conjunction with Postgres so I cannot say anything about other backends.